Brown-banded Hunter Hawkmoth

 (Photo: courtesy of Tom and David Sleep, Queensland)

-Early instars of this species are green with a pale yellow dorsolateral line each side of the body and a dark tail spine.
+Early instars of this species are green with a pale yellow lateral line each side of the body, and a dark tail spike.

 Although many food plants have been recorded, the illustrated specimens were found feeding on :

-The adult moths of this species have light brown fore wings with a dark stripe from base to apex.
-The moths have plain brown hind wings.
-They have a wingspan of about 5 cms.
+The adult moths of this species have light brown forewings each a dark dot near the middle, and with a dark stripe from base to apex separating a pale area on hind-margin side.
+The moths have brown hindwings, each with a broad indistinct pale submarginal band.
+A single white dorsal line runs over the thorax to the tip of the abdomen.
+The moths have a wingspan of about 6 cms.

 The species is found as several subspecies over south-east Asia, including :